 VietJet Air, a privately held, low-cost airline in Vietnam, finalized an order with Boeing for 100 737 MAX 8 airplanes (200-seat version) in May 2016, marking the single largest commercial airplane purchase in Vietnamese aviation history.
 Vietnam President Trần Đại Quang and U.S. President Barack Obama witnessed the signing agreement.

 In July 2018, VietJet signed a commitment for an additional 20 737 MAX 8s and 80 737 MAX 10s — the largest commitment in Asia for the latest 737 model.
-As part of the agreement, Boeing would partner with VietJet to enhance technical and engineering expertise and the training of pilots and technicians in Vietnam, helping to further develop the commercial aviation ecosystem in the growing country.
-Boeing will also support VietJet in improving management capabilities at the airline and in the country.
+As part of the agreement, Boeing will partner with VietJet to enhance technical and engineering expertise and the training of pilots and technicians in Vietnam, helping to further develop the commercial aviation ecosystem in the country.
+Boeing will also support VietJet in improving management capabilities at the airline.

 Bamboo Airways is a startup airline that began commercial operations in January 2019 out of the capital city of Hanoi.
 That same month, Bamboo firmed up an order for 10 787-9s following a commitment announced in June 2018 for 20 787 Dreamliners.
 Deliveries are scheduled to begin in December 2020.

 The leaders of both VietJet Air and Bamboo Airways unveiled their orders in February 2019 during a signing ceremony in Hanoi.
 U.S. President Donald Trump and Vietnamese President Nguyễn Phú Trọng witnessed the signing, which took place on the sidelines of the second U.S.-North Korea Summit, held at the Presidential Palace.